 - Tripped circuit breaker: The blower fan for the furnace can potentially overload a circuit in the electrical panel, causing a breaker to trip and cut off voltage.
 Check the electrical panel and reset any tripped breakers.
 However, if the breaker problem persists, then there’s probably an electrical fault in the furnace that needs professional repairs.

 - Clogged filter: When only lukewarm air comes from the vents, check on the furnace filter.
-It may be extremely clogged up and blocking airflow, which results in a drop in the amount of air getting heated.
-Change the filter for a clean one, and keep up with routine filter changes every 1 to 3 months.
+It may be extremely clogged up and block airflow, which results in a drop in the amount of air getting heated.
+Change the filter for a clean one and keep up with routine filter changes every 1 to 3 months.

 More Complex Causes of a Failed Furnace

 When none of the above is the reason, your furnace isn’t doing the job, leave the diagnosis to the professionals.
 There are many potential reasons for a furnace that won’t heat or turn on:

 - Burnt-out blower motor

 - No gas flows

 - Electrical failure (yes, this applies to gas furnaces as well as electric ones)

 You can trust licensed HVAC technicians to accurately identify the problem so it can be fixed.
 They will also ensure the repair work is done safely, which is extremely important for natural gas furnaces.